metosin/ring-swagger/README.md

 - Vectors, Sets and Maps can be used as containers
   - Maps are presented as Complex Types and References.
 Model references are resolved automatically.
   - Nested maps are transformed automatically into flat maps with generated child references
-    - Nested maps can be within valid containers (as only element - heregenous schema sequences not supported by the spec)
+    - Nested maps can be within valid containers (as only element - heterogeneous schema sequences not supported by the spec)

 ### Missing Schema elements

 If ring-swagger can't transform the Schemas into JSON Schemas, by default a `IllegalArgumentException` will be thrown.
-Binding `ring.swagger.json-schema/*ignore-missing-mappings*` to true, one can ingore the errors (missing schema elements will be ignored from the generated JSON Schema).
+Binding `ring.swagger.json-schema/*ignore-missing-mappings*` to true, one can ignore the errors (missing schema elements will be ignored from the generated JSON Schema).

 ### Adding support for custom Schema elements